untrustedmodders/untrustedmodders.github.io/content/developing/language-modules/first-module/_index.en.md

          * @param plugin Reference to the plugin exporting a method.
          */
         virtual void OnMethodExport(PluginRef plugin) = 0;

+        /**
+         * @brief Handle actions to be performed on each game frame.
+         *
+         * This method is called once per game frame and allows the language module
+         * to perform periodic updates or processing required during the game loop.
+         */
+        virtual void OnGameFrame() = 0;

+        /**
+         * @brief Determine if language module is build with debugging mode.
+         * @return True if the assembly is build with debugging, false otherwise.
+         */
+        virtual bool IsDebugBuild() = 0;
     };
 }
 ```